I don’t know about you. But this doesn’t seem like a good move for anyone.

 This has been the topic of an ongoing debate on who should acquire who.
 It’s all over Twitter, Reddit, talked about in countless YouTube videos, and only heaven knows where else.
 Should Microsoft buy Sega?
 Should Sony acquire Platinum Games?
 Will Nintendo buy up Playtonics?
 Sure, there’s nothing wrong with playful speculation.
 However, the actual practice could hurt countless gamers and potentially the gaming industry.

 Everyone wants their gaming platform of choice to have all the cool and popular games.
 Who doesn’t?
 When I was growing up it was Nintendo vs Sega, but we still had plenty of this.
 I was primarily Sega for a while, but my friends were all Nintendo from the jump.
 Every so often we would go “It would be so cool if Sonic the Hedgehog was on the Super Nintendo” or “Super Contra would be so much better on the Sega Genesis”.
 Of course, Sonic was a first-party title at the time, yet the idea of gamers wanting their favorite games on their system of choice is something we’ve done at one time or another.
 Ironically enough we did get Contra: Hard Corps on the Genesis.

 I’d rather we keep it as it is.
 Let’s keep third-party games open for all platforms.
-If Sony or Microsoft or Nintendo needs some exclusivity, they can just toss in something that is system specific.
+If Sony or Microsoft or Nintendo needs some exclusivity, they can just toss in something that is system-specific.
 That’s something that’s been happening for a while and quite frankly I’d rather than continue if keeps the current third-party games available to everyone.
-Definitely the less of two evils, but one that could possibly keep everyone happy.
+The less of two evils, but one that could keep everyone happy.